CrypticButter/snoop/README.md

 The disadvantage of this syntax is that you are limited to considering each argument individually; You cannot validate the relationship between arguments.

-Note that the inline schemas are validated in addition to a schema vector specified before the function body.
-This will always throw an error:
+Note that the inline schemas are used for validation *in addition* to any schema specified before the function body (or any schema defined with `m/=>`).
+For example, this will always throw an error:

 ```clojure
 (>defn doom